shyamsunder007/Mu-Sigma_OJ/v1/clean_urls.md

 ## Enabling clean urls

-Rename file `.htaccess2` located in the main directory of Sharif Judge to `.htaccess`.
+Rename file `.htaccess2` located in the main directory of Online Judge to `.htaccess`.

 This is `.htaccess2` file: